the-frey/the-frey.github.com/_posts/2018-07-20-reservoir-dogs-testing.md

 ---
 {% include JB/setup %}

 Primarily because I'm a massive contrarian, I've been skeptical of the cult of TDD since I got out from under it myself as a junior way back when.
 Now, obviously I do actually write tests, it's just my approach varies depending on language, project and context.

-Hell, in a Rails code base, I'd generally take a TDD approach purely because I can't reason at all about what it's going to do without writing something first.
+Hell, in a Rails or Django code base, I'd take a TDD approach purely because I can't reason at all about what it's going to do without writing something first.
+TDD is brilliant in certain contexts.

 ANYWAY.
 I read [this amusing blog post](http://devcycle.co.uk/TDD-Thats-Design-Done/) and decided to find and replace every instance of 'tip' in the opening of RD to 'test'.
 There are some great bits...